Russia missile attack on Ukraine injures 34, damages homes

 Missiles also hit three other areas in the region, damaging residential buildings and a school, he said.

+The attacks also damaged Ukraine’s power network infrastructure, which will take several days to repair, according to Energy Minister Herman Haluschenko.

+He said that nearly 20,000 people in the city of Kherson and wider region had been left without power, along with an unspecified number of people in the Dnipropetrovsk region, including the city of Dnipro.

-Moscow has frequently launched long-range missile attacks during the 14-month wa r, often indiscriminately hitting civilian areas.
+Moscow has frequently launched long-range missile attacks during the 14-month war, often indiscriminately hitting civilian areas.

 Ukraine has recently taken delivery of American-made Patriot missiles, providing improved anti-missile defenses, but it was not clear whether any of them were employed in trying to stop Monday morning’s attack.